gitterdoc/laravel-package-tutorial/project.md

-# Create a laravel project
+# :two: Create a laravel project
 > **NOTE:** If you already have an laravel project or an site, you can skip this step!

 After [installation of laravel](install.md), you can create your project.
 Navigate to your path you want.